KarrLab/bpforms/docs/notation.rst

         structure: "O=C1NC=NC2=C1N=CN2"
         ]

+We recommend defining this attribute for each monomer.
+Theis attribute must be defined to calculate the structure, formula, molecular weight, and charge of the biopolymer.

+Linkages
+^^^^^^^^

 The ``monomer-bond-atom``, ``monomer-displaced-atom``, ``left-bond-atom``, ``left-displaced-atom``, ``right-bond-atom``, and ``right-displaced-atom`` attributes describe the linkages between the monomer and the backbone and between successive monomers::

     [id: "dI" |